juanbkm/donor2019/content/strategy-2030/addressing-remaining-poverty-and-reducing-inequalities.md

 ### Improving Education and Training

 {{< dr-artimage src="images/pov-1-ino-generic.jpg" align="right" alt="" caption="Partnerships that improve education and training help raise the quality of formal and technical education.
-They ensure employablity of graduates." >}}
+They ensure employability of graduates." >}}

 Improving education and training ensures the employability and job readiness of graduates, who will be the pillars of sustainable economic growth in their respective countries.
 ADB in 2019 pursued projects that improve both formal and technical education in many countries across Asia.
 One example is the [Supporting the Advanced Knowledge and Skills for Sustainable Growth Project in Indonesia](https://www.adb.org/projects/50395-007/main#project-pds).
 Through the financing partnership of ADB, [Japan Fund for Poverty Reduction](./modalities/trust-funds/single-partner-trust-funds/#jfpr), and the [High-Level Technology Fund](./modalities/trust-funds/multi-partner-trust-funds/#hltf), this project will upgrade four public universities in Indonesia to improve the country’s skilled human capital.
 When the project is completed, these universities will be providing high-quality and demand-based programs, providing Indonesia with a highly skilled human capital ready to meet labor market demands.